Music of Tanzania: Bongo Flava (pop)

-One of the key aspects of bongo flava that has helped its success is its ability to use such a wide variety of all music types even within the same song, making it appealing to both males and females, a much larger and all-encompassing audience.
-In a survey conducted in Morogoro asking Tanzanians what their favorite type of music to listen to, 3/4ths of females and 4/5th of males responded bongo flava.
-However, after bongo flava the difference in listening habits of males and females diverged enormously, with females preferring kwaya and males preferring foreign hip hop.
+One of the key aspects of bongo flava that has helped its success is its ability to use such a wide variety of all music types even within the same song, making it appealing to both men and women, a much larger and all-encompassing audience.
+In a survey conducted in Morogoro asking Tanzanians what their favorite type of music to listen to, 3/4ths of women and 4/5th of men responded bongo flava.
+However, after bongo flava the difference in listening habits of men and women diverged enormously, with women preferring kwaya and men preferring foreign hip hop.

 Etymology

 The name "Bongo" of Bongo Flava comes from Kiswahili usually meaning brains, intelligence, cleverness but can also mean mentally deranged.
 Bongo is the augmentative form of Ubongo, Kiswahili for Brainland.
 Flava is Kiswahili for Flavour.
 Ubongo is a term originally used, and in Tanzania still used, for the city of Dar es Salaam.
 Outside Tanzania, Ubongo is often referring to Tanzania.
 Ubongo as a term originated from a speech by President Nyerere in the late '70s during a very difficult time following both the global fuel shocks of the '70s and the Kagera war against Uganda.
 Mwalimu Nyerere spoke that only a nation using brains (using Kiswahili Ubongo for Brainland) could, and would, overcome the difficult challenges Tanzania was facing.
 Unfortunately, things became even worse for Tanzania, and by the early 1980s Dar es Salaam was calling itself mostly by the name Jua Kali (hot sun/world is spinning/dizzy) but also Ubongo.
 The term Ubongo was being used as a clever way to say both, survival in Dar es Salaam required brains and inelegance, but was also full of mentally deranged people.

 In 1981 musician Remmy Ongala founded a band called Matimila.
 Each band has a unique mtindo (style/fashion) and Remmy Ongala's band Matimila named their mtindo "Bongo".
 Remmy Ongala would become the most famous musician ever for Tanzania, reaching global fame working with English singer Peter Gabriel.